Reading, English and Language Arts

 Cougar Facts is a unique math fact mastery program in grades 2-4 that involves students working as partners to orally review basic math facts of addition, subtraction, multiplication, and division as determined on a weekly mastery of basic facts as a foundation for advanced math skills.
 In Grade 4, students take a “preliminary” qualifying test to determine placement on the St. Jude competitive math team, which represents our school at the Diocesan Math tournament.
 Math team participants prepare after school by learning advanced skills beyond the 4th grade math curriculum.
 For the past two years, the St. Jude Math Team has placed first in this competition sweeping the majority if not all, of the honors given to students.

 In middle school, the mathematics curriculum offers honors as well as on tiered level classes, so each student is challenged at their individual level and enhances standards based curriculum with outside resources.
-The 8th grade honors class allows students to receive a high school credit in Algebra I. St. Jude has an average of 53% of our students graduating 8th grade with Algebra I math credit, allowing them to enter advanced math classes in high school.
+The 8th grade honors class allows students to receive a high school credit in Algebra I. St. Jude has a third of our students graduating 8th grade with Algebra I math credit, allowing them to enter advanced math classes in high school.

 IXL Math is used for 2nd-8th grade students as an online resource during the school year and over the summer.
 During the school year, IXL math is used to monitor progress of skill development as well as provide reinforcement and/or challenging skills to meet student needs.
 In grades 6th-8th, students are required to keep an IXL mathematics journal where they explain how to work out four problems in their own words.
 This practice’s philosophy of explaining their work communicates and reinforces their understanding of the concept.